USFWS/secas/_posts/2019-09-23-Recent-trends-for-forested-wetland-birds.md

 _by Rua Mordecai, Coordinator for the Southeast and South Atlantic Blueprints_

 This is a sneak peek at the draft report titled Recent Trends in Southeastern Ecosystems: Measuring progress toward the Southeast Conservation Adaptation Strategy (SECAS) Goal.
 Forested wetland birds is one of the 12 indicators covered in the report.
-There’s more background about the goal on the SECAS website.
+There’s more background about the goal [on the goal page of the SECAS website](http://secassoutheast.org/our-goal).

 **Forested wetland birds**